sr-murthy/continuedfractions/docs/sources/continued-fractions.rst

 .. note::

-   If the last of the new coefficients passed to :py:meth:`~continuedfractions.continuedfraction.ContinuedFraction.extend` happens to be :math:`1` then it is added to the previous element to ensure uniqueness of the new sequence of coefficients of the resulting continued fraction, e.g.:
+   If the last of the new coefficients passed to :py:meth:`~continuedfractions.continuedfraction.ContinuedFraction.extend` happens to be :math:`1` then it is added to the previous coefficient to ensure uniqueness of the new sequence of coefficients of the resulting continued fraction, e.g.:

    .. code:: python